Nikita-Mishraa/MoodMark/README.md

 - Choose one emoji to represent your day
 - Change or clear moods anytime
 - Data is saved locally in your browser
-- No login, no tracking, no cloud — just you
+- No login, no tracking needed

 ---